TobitSoftware/chayns-components/src/react-chayns-gallery/README.md

 | stylePortrait | Styles that should be set on root-element of portrait images            | object      |                   |              |
 | preventParams | Prevent parameters on loaded image, e.g. {width: true} to prevent w-param | object/bool|                  |              |

+> The image height and width will automatically set to next 50px step.

 ### ImageContainer Props ###

 The imageContainer displays children in an 1:1 aspect ratio if height or padding-top are not given.
 It can also add a toolbar to the upper right corner.